Dope It Out Joyfully

 A spoonful of sugar helps the medicine go down - and a spoonful of happy helps the dopamine flow.

 Whenever people think of dementia they think of memory and what’s fading or what’s lost.
-In Last and Found I keep focussing on learning and finding the fun and the things that make a difference in a helpful way.
-And Dopamine ticks the boxes.
+In Last and Found I keep focussing on learning and finding the fun as well as the things that help me make a difference.
+Dopamine ticks the boxes.

-Dopamine is all about connection.
-It helps brain cells ‘talk’ to each other and strengthens new connections, new experiences.
+Dopamine plays an important part in motivation, reward, and reinforcing connections between brain cells It helps brain cells ‘talk’ to each other and strengthens new connections, new experiences.

 It’s often called the motivator chemical transmitter and seeing as both carer and sufferer need ALOT of motivating, it feels pretty relevant!